 At Cosine, our thesis is simple.
 A model trained exclusively on real production code from real engineering teams will always outperform a generalist on the tasks developers actually need.

-Every training decision we made is centered on a single objective: better code.
+Every training decision we made is centred on a single objective: better code.
 These are the three pillars of how we trained Lumen Outpost:

 1. Mastering niche languages

 We started with a structural issue.
-Specialized languages like COBOL, ABAP, Fortran, and Verilog underpin the world’s most critical infrastructure, yet they receive almost no attention in AI training.
+Specialised languages like COBOL, ABAP, Fortran, and Verilog underpin the world’s most critical infrastructure, yet they receive almost no attention in AI training.

 Most models perform well on widely used languages because that is where the data is.
-As soon as you move into more specialized environments, performance becomes unreliable.
+As soon as you move into more specialised environments, performance becomes unreliable.

 That’s why we built our data pipeline to generate large volumes of verifiable, executable tasks from human-written sources.
 Lumen Outpost delivers a material uplift in performance for the languages that drive the global economy, leading or tying in 9 of the 13 languages assessed.